AABelkhiria/double-stage-build/examples/go/README.md

-# Minimal Multi-Stage Docker Example
+# Minimal Multi-Stage Docker Go Example

 This folder contains a **very minimal Go application** and a multi-stage Dockerfile that demonstrates how to: